Inequality, disadvantage, social justice – these are the issues that underpin social work and the passions that drive those who work in the industry.

 The most recent Australian census found that people aged 65 years and over now make up nearly one in six (16 per cent) of the country’s population.
 As a proportion this has risen from one in seven people in 2011, and from one in 25 people at the start of the last century.
 Increased longevity – due in part to superior healthcare – combined with a decreased birthrate means that this proportion of the population is likely to continue to grow.

-Belinda Cash, Lecturer in Social Work and Human Services at CSU, explained the impact this demographic shift will have on society and social work.
+Belinda Cash, Lecturer in Social Work and Human Services, explained the impact this demographic shift will have on society and social work.

 “The demographic shift of an ageing population is bringing about significant changes for health and welfare services.
 It’s a changing and dynamic time for society, and therefore for social work too.
 Social workers are involved with individuals across all stages of life, so we understand that there can be significant impacts on ageing and later life depending on a range of variables that impact individuals, families and social groups from even before birth.
 This knowledge suggests that there will continue to be groups of vulnerable older Australians – and other subgroups of the population – that are likely to come to the forefront of social work in coming generations.”

 An ongoing issue that future social workers will still need to address is the inequality of service across communities.
 This is particularly apparent in rural and Indigenous communities, who are often more disadvantaged in terms of accessing services than their urban counterparts.
 As Ms Cash explained, the way many social work services are set up has a huge impact on how, and even if, individuals can access them.

 “Many critical social workers try to understand the impact of economic policies on human populations.
 It’s real people being affected when we bring about market-based systems for health, welfare and care.
 Privatised markets make a lot of assumptions that people have the resources to be able to access and engage in those systems.
 In social work we understand that access to resources can be a huge issue.